Emergence of the $\pi(1300)$ Resonance from Lattice QCD

-The extracted lattice energy levels are shown in Fig.~\ref{fig:spectra} in lattice units (lower $x$-axis) and in units of $M_\pi$ (upper $x$-axis) as the red circles for the different ensembles and channels.
+The extracted lattice energy levels are shown in Fig.~\ref{fig:spectra} in lattice units (lower $x$ axis) and in units of $M_\pi$ (upper $x$ axis) as the red circles for the different ensembles and channels.
 In the two-pion sector, for $I=0,1$ the lowest $aE_n$ is below the $2M_\pi$ threshold, indicating attractive interaction, while $aE_n$ above this threshold is consistent with a small repulsive interaction in the $I = 2$ channel, as expected.
-In the three-pion sector, a volume-independent ground-state level consistent with the pion mass is observed for both $M_{\pi}$-values, but omitted in the figure.
+In the three-pion sector, a volume-independent ground-state level consistent with the pion mass is observed for both $M_{\pi}$ values, but omitted in the figure.
 Above the $3\pi$ threshold, simple identification of levels with states is not possible.
 We note, however, that there is a visible aggregation of states for $\pi\pi\pi(I=1)$ with $M_\pi\approx 305\,\MeV$ around and above the $4M_\pi$, indicating strong attraction possibly due to the presence of a resonance.
 This hypothesis will be tested below.

-\emph{From LQCD spectra to scattering amplitudes}-- The infinite-volume two- and three-pion interaction properties can be recovered from finite-volume spectra using state-of-the-art FVU 3-body quantization conditions~\cite{Mai:2017bge}, for applications see Refs.~\cite{Mai:2018djl, Mai:2019fba, Alexandru:2020xqf, Brett:2021wyd, Mai:2021nul, Garofalo:2022pux, Yan:2024gwp}.
-For a fixed irrep (here $A_1^-$), the finite-volume spectrum is predicted as roots of
+\emph{From LQCD spectra to scattering amplitudes}--- The lattice spectra provide the first-principle information on the two- and three-body interactions.
+Practically, this information can be accessed through the so-called quantization condition, for which we employ the state-of-the-art finite-volume unitarity (FVU) three-body quantization conditions~\cite{Mai:2017bge}; see Refs.~\cite{Mai:2018djl, Mai:2019fba, Alexandru:2020xqf, Brett:2021wyd, Mai:2021nul, Garofalo:2022pux, Yan:2024gwp} for applications.
+As such it determines the finite-volume spectrum (fixed irrep, $A_1^-$) given two- and three-body short range interaction terms $K$ and $C$ as roots of